-Fetishistic Disorder Treatment
+Fetishistic Disorder Treatment in NYC

-About our Fetishistic Disorder Treatment
+Fetishistic Disorder Counseling

 An intense sexual attraction to inanimate objects, or to otherwise not seen as sexual body parts, such as feet, hands and hair, can lead to clinically significant distress or social impairment, when that person’s unusual sexual interests are proven incompatible with sexual partners.
-Therefore, Fetishistic disorder can be seen as an issue when it sabotages the normal sexual and social interactions the person would otherwise have.
-Sometimes the client with Fetishistic Disorder is able to be creative, and work hard, to make a fulfilled life that incorporates this behavior, without ever eliminating this thinking and behavior, at other times, it seems this interest and behavior has to be eliminated, or at minimum, better managed, for that person to keep the life that they have.
+Therefore, a fetishistic disorder can be seen as an issue when it sabotages the normal sexual and social interactions the person would otherwise have.
+Sometimes the client with fetishistic disorder is able to be creative, and work hard, to make a fulfilled life that incorporates this behavior, without ever eliminating this thinking and behavior, at other times, it seems this interest and behavior has to be eliminated, or at minimum, better managed, for that person to keep the life that they have.
 I have helped clients in both scenarios.